 Investing for women

 Betterment’s standout features are its automatic tax-loss harvesting (TLH+) and automatic rebalancing.
 It also invests your money in a diversified portfolio of 13 different asset classes.
+These strong features make it our favorite robo-advisor overall.

 Plus, it has goal setting to help you reach your financial goals.
 Betterment will help you do that with your brokerage account, IRA, Roth IRA, and other account types.